-Hip dysplasia in Basset Hounds is a genetic disease that primarily affects large and giant breeds of dogs but can also affect medium-sized breeds like the Basset, and occasionally small breeds.
+Hip dysplasia is a genetic disease that primarily affects large and giant breeds of dogs but can also affect medium-sized breeds like the Basset, and occasionally small breeds.
 It is primarily a disease of purebreds, although it can also occur in mixed breeds.

 This is a normal hip joint:

 Hip dysplasia is linked to a laxity of the muscles, ligaments, and connective tissue that normally supports a dog’s hip joints.
 As hip dysplasia progressively worsens, the articular surfaces of the two bones lose contact with each other.
 This separation of the two bones within the joint causes a drastic change in the size and shape of the articular surfaces.

 Most dogs who eventually develop hip dysplasia are born with normal hips, but due to their genetic make-up the soft tissues surrounding the joint develop abnormally.
 This leads to the symptoms associated with hip dysplasia.
 The disease may affect both hips, or only the right or left hip.

 This is a hip joint affected by hip dysplasia: